-Greg Hopkins, Modern American Music, trumpet
+Greg Hopkins, Jazz and Contemporary Music, trumpet

 Performer, composer, and arranger Greg Hopkins first picked up the trumpet as a boy in Detroit.
 Hopkins began his professional career in 1965, freelancing in the Detroit area for such acts as the Temptations, Marvin Gaye, and Gladys Knight until 1969, when he graduated Michigan State.